is one of 47 International Geographical Union (IGU) commissions.

 News from the commission's secretary.

-If you want to share some marginalization and globalization related information please contact prof. Walter Leimgruber (secretary) or prof. Borna Fuerst-Bjeliš.
+If you want to share some marginalization and globalization related information please contact Kim Kessler (secretary) or Prof. Borna Fuerst-Bjeliš.